Noise control: Architectural solutions

 The second type of interior sound is called Impact Insulation Class (IIC) transmission.
 This effect arises not from airborne transmission, but rather from the transmission of sound through the building itself.
 The most common perception of IIC noise is from the footfall of occupants in living spaces above.
 Low-frequency noise is transferred easily through the ground and buildings.
 This type of noise is more difficult to abate, but consideration must be given to isolating the floor assembly above or hanging the lower ceiling on resilient channel.

 Both of the transmission effects noted above may emanate either from building occupants or from building mechanical systems such as elevators, plumbing systems or heating, ventilating and air conditioning units.
 In some cases, it is merely necessary to specify the best available quieting technology in selecting such building hardware.
 In other cases, shock mounting of systems to control vibration may be in order.
 In the case of plumbing systems, there are specific protocols developed, especially for water supply lines, to create isolation clamping of pipes within building walls.
 In the case of central air systems, it is important to baffle any ducts that could transmit sound between different building areas.

-Designing special-purpose rooms has more exotic challenges, since these rooms may have requirements for unusual features such as concert performance, sound studio recording, lecture halls.
+Designing special-purpose rooms has more exotic challenges, since these rooms may have requirements for unusual features such as concert performance, sound studio recording, and lecture halls.
 In these cases reverberation and reflection must be analyzed in order to not only quiet the rooms, but to prevent echo effects from occurring.
 In these situations special sound baffles and sound absorptive lining materials may be specified to dampen unwanted effects.